Music Performance and Production - Level 3 Triple Diploma

 Course Code: VM1FE229

-- The course supports the development of your individual creative portfolio and provides the opportunity to develop your music for commercial release.
+This course supports the development of your individual creative portfolio and provides the opportunity to develop your music for commercial release.

-5 GCSEs at grade 4 (C) or above including either Maths or English, or
+- 5 GCSEs at grade 4 (C) or above including either Maths or English, or

 Teaching and Learning Methods

 This full-time course is delivered in workshops that encourage practical application of skills developed.

 Students will work in group production tasks and also independently.

 All the tutors on the course are working or have worked in the industry and can share a wealth of experience and have higher levels of education in media specific areas.

 Whilst on the course you will be able to work with staff for external clients in response to live briefs, giving you a greater understanding of the music industry.

 A typical timetable will consist of session and workshops over a four-day week with the fifth being used for independent research or production.